AdobeDocs/commerce-operations.en/help/configuration/storage/db-profiler.md

 ## Step 2: Configure the output

-Configure the output in your Magento application bootstrap file; this might be `<magento_root>/pub/index.php` or it could be located in a web server virtual host configuration.
+Configure the output in your Commerce application bootstrap file; this might be `<magento_root>/pub/index.php` or it could be located in a web server virtual host configuration.

 The following example displays results in a three-column table: